rd2/oslg/README.md

 ---

-__invalid__: for logging e.g. nilled or inapplicable objects:
+__invalid__: for logging e.g. nilled objects or out-of-scope variables:

 ```
 return M.invalid("area", "sum", 0, M::FATAL, false) if area > 1000000
 ```

-This logs a FATAL error message informing users that an invalid object, 'area', was caught while running method 'sum', and then exits by returning _false_.
+This logs a FATAL error message informing users that an out-of-scope argument, 'area', was caught while running method 'sum', and then exits by returning _false_.
 The logged message would be:

 ```
 "Invalid 'area' (sum)"